thundermiracle/gatsby-plugin-output/README.md

 But sometimes changing output dir is necessary like build Gatsby with `pathPrefix` and deploy it to Netlify's subdirectory.
 This plugin is trying to move the compiled files from `./public` to your target folder.

-**IMPORTANT: In usual case, you'd better put this plugin `in the end of` the gatsby-config.js as other plugins like gatsby-plugin-offline is hard-coding `public` folder.**
+**IMPORTANT: In common cases, you'd better put this plugin `in the end of` the gatsby-config.js as other plugins like gatsby-plugin-offline is hard-coding `public` folder.**

 ## Examples of usage